cancelei/ADA-Data-Engineer-Projects/Readme.md

-This repo contains multiple scenarios that tackle data science and related topic.
+This repo contains 3 different data engineering projects.
 ---
-Branch: glauber-cancelei
+Folder CI_Error
-contains a CI Run Extrator program, that analyzes data from a real NGO project.
+contains a CI Run Extrator program, that analyzes data from a real NGO project by Ruby4Good.

 To run it successfully, you need to generate a Github token from the settings of your personal account.
 Below is a picture that demonstrates that process:

 ![alt text](assets/image.png)

-If errors:
-After setting up the token correctly, you should see the error: "401 Client Error: Unauthorized for url: .. " disappear.
+Important to create the .env file with variable linking to your token information.
 ---
-Branch: glauber-audio
+Folder Audio Processing
 Here we created a Kaggle guided audio data project.

 More info can be seen here: https://www.kaggle.com/datasets/primaryobjects/voicegender/code